 Bottles of Greek wine - credits: RUBEN M RAMOS/Shutterstock.com

 Since you’re on your Greek honeymoon, let’s go with option number one.
-Lucky for you, Paros has a respectable wine production, that consists of a wide selection of mouthwatering wine varieties.
-Get to taste the delectable Parian wines, and be awed by their rich, earthy taste with a visit to a traditional Greek winery.
+Lucky for you, Paros has a respectable wine production that consists of a wide selection of mouthwatering wine varieties.
+Opt for an elegant and sophisticated activity for your honeymoon and taste the delectable Parian wines, and be awed by their rich, earthy taste with a visit to a traditional Greek winery.

 Rent ATVs and tour the island of Paros